 Looking for quick and easy ideas to loosen up your art?
 Read on!

-With the Loosen Up course currently open for registration, this whole idea of shaking up our art and moving away from tight habits has been on my mind a lot lately.
+This whole idea of shaking up our art and moving away from tight habits has been on my mind a lot lately.
 So I decided to ask some artist friends for their tips and advice.